Kate's Blog

 When I was trying (and failing) to quit drinking, I spent a lot of time romanticising alcohol.

-If you’re guilty of romanticising booze, this video will help you change that:
+If you’re guilty of romanticising booze, today’s video will help you change that.

 Key points

-We often talk about booze as if it’s the best lover we ever had.
-We romanticise alcohol – even when we’re trying not to drink it, thinking about the good times we had together, the things we’re going to miss and how hard sobriety is.
+We big up booze and romanticise alcohol – even when we’re trying not to drink it!
+We dwell on the good times we had together, the things we’re going to miss, how hard sobriety is… We keep alcohol on a pedestal, trying to soldier on without it, missing it and feeling very deprived.

 If you’re going to romanticise alcohol, you need to romanticise sobriety too!
-Let’s give equal air time to the benefits of alcohol free living.
-We’re not denying your feelings about alcohol – we’re just turning up the volume on thoughts that might actually help you.
+Let’s give equal air time to the benefits of alcohol-free living.
+We’re not denying your feelings about alcohol – we’re just turning up the volume on a few thoughts that might actually help you!

 Q – Who else in your life benefits from you being alcohol free?